 Each resident was supported to develop a comprehensive personal plan.
 This incorporated the annual assessment of need, multi-disciplinary recommendations and personal outcome measures.
 These reviews incorporated goals which the resident wished to achieve the coming year.
 A review of the goals showed that they covered house-based activities, maintaining connections with family and friends, and engaging in the wider community.
-Some improvement was required to ensure only information relating to the individual was present in the plan.
-In one plan reviewed information relating to peer was present.
+These personal plans were regularly reviewed to ensure they reflected the current needs of the residents were supported.

 The residents' health care formed part of their personal plan.
 Each resident had a comprehensive health assessment and any health need that was identified had a corresponding health care management plan.
-These plans were reviewed throughout the year and updated as required with the support of a clinical nurse specialist.
+These plans were reviewed throughout the year and updated to reflect the individual health care needs.
 The plans gave clear guidance to staff on how to support residents manage their health needs.
 There was evidence of input from a variety of health care professionals and specialist medical consultants as necessary.
-Some enhancements of one residents personal plan was required to ensure the information present was up to date and reflective of their current recommendations relating to a specific healthcare concern.

 Residents' safety was promoted in this centre.
 All staff were trained in safeguarding.
 Staff were knowledgeable on the steps that should be taken if there were any safeguarding concerns in the centre.
 The contact details of the designated officer and complaints officer were on display in the centre.
 Safeguarding was included as an agenda item on residents' meetings and team meetings to ensure a consistent approach.
-Residents had personal and intimate care plans in place.
+Residents had personal and intimate care plans in place to ensure all personal care was supported in a respectful and dignified manner.

 Residents were also protected from the risk of infection.
 Good practice in relation to infection prevention and control was observed during the inspection.
 There were adequate hand hygiene facilities in the centre.
 Cleaning checklists showed that the centre was cleaned in line with the provider's guidelines.
+These had recently been reviewed to provide guidance for all staff including household staff and cleaning to be completed when household staff were not present.
 Staff were observed completing touch point cleaning during inspection and adhering to infection control measures.
-Environmental audits were routinely completed.
+Environmental and infection control audits were routinely completed.
 Staff were knowledgeable on steps that should be taken to protect residents from infection and where to source guidance on infection prevention.